-Economic development is one of the five community outcomes that guide the council’s work in protecting and maintaining the Bay of Plenty’s unique environment.
-The region’s natural resources are vital to how we live and the foundation for much of council’s economic development work.
-This work ensures the region offers opportunities for present and future generations.
+Economic development is one of five outcomes that guide the council’s work.
+The Bay of Plenty’s natural resources are vital to how people live and form the foundation for economic development work that creates opportunities for present and future generations.

-For further information about the regional council’s economic development work, visit www.boprc.govt.nz/sustainable-communities/regional-development/regional-economic-development/
+For further information about the regional council’s economic development work, visit our website.